 When issuing a Form 42AA subpoena, the date for production of documents shall be five business days (one week) after the date for service when serving in Victoria or fourteen days (two weeks) after the last date for service when serving interstate.
-The date for production shall also fall on a day that the office of the Court is open (that is, the registry).
+The date for production shall also fall on a day that the office of the Court (that is, the registry) is open.

 What do I do if I have been served with a subpoena?